cloudfoundry/docs-bosh/content/init-vsphere-rp.md

----
-title: Deploying Director into a vSphere Resource Pool
----

 If the BOSH director is required to be deployed within a vSphere Resource Pool, utilize the following additional CLI arguments when creating the BOSH env:

 ```shell